- Recognize the relationship between meristems and indeterminant growth, and differentiate between primary and secondary growth

 - Explain how the two lateral meristems contribute to secondary growth in woody stems

-- Describe the function and organization of woody stems derived from secondary growth
+- Identify and classify the components woody stems derived from secondary growth

 Indeterminate Plant Growth: Meristems